3BMLabs/Blog/_posts/2019-10-14-Introducing-SurfacePatternToCurves.markdown

 ## Why?

 At 3BM engineering we often use computer floors in our projects.
-These floors are defined by their characteristic of being elevated above the floor slab by pedestals to create space for wiring, because this allows maximum freedom of workspace organisation.
+These floors are defined by the characteristic of being elevated above the floor slab by pedestals to create space for wiring, because this allows maximum freedom of workspace organisation.

 ![Computer Floors](https://raw.githubusercontent.com/3BMLabs/LABS/master/assets/blog_assets/2019-10-15/PBF_HighRes-Project_DOW_Terneuzen-Wurks-36-ps.jpg)